Yoast/PHPUnit-Polyfills/README.md

 > Note: while deprecated in PHPUnit 7, the TestListener interface has not yet been removed and is still supported in PHPUnit 9.x.

-If your test suite does not need to support PHPUnit < 7, it is strongly recommended to use the TestRunner hook interfaces extensions instead.
+It is recommended to use the TestRunner hook interfaces extensions instead.

-However, for test suites that still need to support PHPUnit 6 or lower, implementing the `TestListener` interface is the only viable option.

 #### `Yoast\PHPUnitPolyfills\TestListeners\TestListenerDefaultImplementation`